Edinburgh School of Medicine for Women: Closing

 The school was never free of financial troubles.
 Jex-Blake applied for scholarships to support the institution, and The National Association for the Promoting of Medical Education for Women, along with some missionary organizations, helped fund the school.
 However, competition with the College of Medicine established by Inglis and the Cadell sisters was difficult, and in 1897 Jex-Blake herself was suffering from exhaustion.
 The following year the school closed, having educated about 80 women from Great Britain, India and elsewhere, with 33 of them completing the full course.

 Jessie Macgregor was one of those who stayed for the whole course, achieving distinctions in her examinations.
 For many years she practised medicine in partnership with Elsie Inglis, and later was a medical officer at the Edinburgh Hospital and Dispensary for Women and Children.

-In December 1909, the Royal College of Surgeons of England, having decided to allow women to admit to their examinations, added the school to their list of recognised medical schools.